 What are Nasal Polyps?

-Nasal polyps are soft, non-cancerous growths that appear in the lining of the passages or sinuses in your nose.
+Nasal polyps are a type of eosinophil-driven disease (EDD) in the form of soft, non-cancerous growths that appear in the lining of the passages or sinuses in your nose.
 Nasal polyps can vary in size.
 If they’re small, they might not cause any symptoms and you may be unaware you have them.
 However, large polyps or multiple clusters of polyps can cause symptoms and even block your nasal passages.

 When viewed by a doctor, developing polyps look like teardrop-shaped growths in your nose.
 As they mature, they start to resemble peeled grapes.
 They can cause uncomfortable symptoms, but they’re normally painless.